gnalvesteffer/teardown-script-extender/README.md

 # Teardown Unleashed
-This repo is an open source internal "tool" for testing / developing Teardown stuff, it should be a decent enough reference if you want to make your own modloader with lua bindings, or just your own mod in general.
+TDU is an open source internal "tool" for testing / developing Teardown stuff, it should be a decent enough reference if you want to make your own modloader with lua bindings, or just your own mod in general.

 ## Key binds
 * Insert to open the menu